Close Button

 Is microsuction safe?

-Whereas ear syringing and irrigation flood the ear with water, this procedure keeps your ear canal dry which reduces the risk of developing an infection.
+Whereas ear syringing and irrigation flood the ear with water, this procedure is also liquid-free, and keeping your ear canal dry much reduces the risk of developing an infection afterwards.
 No prep is needed, such as using ear drops to soften the wax, before this procedure.

 What ear wax removal methods should you avoid?